mattcone/markdown-guide-book/manuscript/chapter3.md

 #### Unordered List Best Practices

-Markdown applications don’t agree on how to handle different delimiters in the same list.
-For compatibility, don’t mix and match delimiters in the same list — pick one and stick with it.
+Markdown applications don't agree on how to handle different delimiters in the same list.
+For compatibility, don't mix and match delimiters in the same list — pick one and stick with it.

 | Do this             | Don't do this    |
 |---------------------|------------------|